Christie calls GOP presidential debate pledge a ‘useless idea’

 “Once it’s all done and the dust is settled and you’ve made your best case, if the voters choose someone else, then you need to get behind who the voters chose and make sure we beat Joe Biden,” McDaniel said.
 “We can’t have division.
 We can’t have people who get on the debate stage who are going to come out and say, ‘I’m not going to support the eventual nominee.’”

-Most of the GOP primary field has signaled support for the pledge, including most recently former Arkansas Gov. Asa Hutchinson, whose campaign had previously sought to amend to pledge.
+Most of the GOP primary field has signaled support for the pledge, including most recently former Arkansas Gov. Asa Hutchinson, whose campaign had previously sought to amend the pledge.

 “You have to make the pledge based on the fact that Donald Trump is not going to be our nominee and you’re confident of it.
 Therefore, you can sign a statement saying you’re going to support the nominee of the party.
 I’m not going to, you know, support – just like other voters are not going to support – somebody for president who is under indictment,” Hutchinson told ABC News on Sunday.